efstajas/svelte-stepper/README.md

 Check out an interactive demo and documentation of this library at [svelte-stepper.jason-e.dev](https://svelte-stepper.jason-e.dev/).

+You can find the demo implementation, which also serves as a usage example, at /src/routes in this repo.

 ## ✨ Features

 Svelte Stepper comes with a lot of built-in functionality, while still remaining easy-to-use at its core.